tperry2x-uk/OpenXTalk-Lite/README.md

 OpenXTalk Lite is a fork of the OpenXTalk project.
 The goal of the Lite version is a smaller, debranded version, with bug fixes.

-All contributions welcome.
+All contributions and bug fixes especially welcome.
-For the main OpenXTalk version, see
+For the main OpenXTalk version, see https://github.com/OpenXTalk-org/OpenXtalk-IDE-DontPanicEdition